 340 W. Kilbourn Ave., (414) 271-3414

-On Fridays, Goolsby's offers their guests breaded Icelandic cod filets with coleslaw and french fries.
+On Fridays, Goolsby's offers guests breaded Icelandic cod fillets with coleslaw and fries.
 Other offerings include a fish sandwich on a bun with lettuce and tomato.

 Mason Street Grill